qinhanlei/AlgoFun/README.md

 (or hate, or just for homework, whatever) algorithm like me.

-2. Again, I want K.I.S.S(Keep It Simple, Stupid), so it may be change style(coding, orgnazation...) frequently earlier stage.
-If some thing ugly or you have more best way, tell me please.
+2. Again, I want K.I.S.S(Keep It Simple, Stupid), so it may be change style(coding, orgnazation...) frequently in the earlier stage.
+If some thing ugly or you have better way, tell me please.
 I'll so preciate it.

 3. Algorithm is beautiful, graceful, magnificent...
-I hope more and more guys like it, and...
-I'm not going be a uglifier.
+I hope more and more guys like it, and I'm not going be a uglifier.

 ##Subjects
 ###0.
 Data Structure (planning)